m417z/UWPSpy/README.md

 	<h1>UWPSpy</h1>
 </div>

-An inspection tool for UWP applications.
+An inspection tool for UWP and WinUI 3 applications.
 Seamlessly view and manipulate UI elements and their properties in real time.

 [🏠 Homepage](https://ramensoftware.com/uwpspy)